yownas/seed_travel/README.md

 So, interpolating between the noise from two seeds will not only look cool as a video, you will also get images you might never have seen.

+# Usage

+`Destination seed(s)`: Seeds to travel to from `Seed`.
+If initial seed is empty, the first destination seed will be chosen as start seed.
+Seeds placed between parentheses will be ignored.
+(Might be useful while testing.)

+`Only use Random seeds`: Let you set `Number of random seeds` instead of typing them manually. `Seed` will be ignored unless comparing paths (see below).

+`Steps`: Number of images to generate between each seed.

+`Loop back to Initial seed`: When reaching the end, generate images to get back to the first seed.

+`Save results as video`: Makes videos.

+`Frames per second`: The fps of the video.

+`Show generated images in ui`: Disable this if you generate a lot of steps to make life easier for your browser.

+`"Hug the middle" during interpolation`: Left over from an old experiment.
+Makes the interpolation go a little bit faster at the start and at the end.
+May sometimes produce smoother video, most often not.

 # Example:
 ![kitten_example](https://user-images.githubusercontent.com/13150150/191132820-aeb80b3c-4244-4905-b49d-3bab52ee75ff.png)